 A number of phrases on Miss Spider's Sunny Patch Friends (which focuses on the adventures of sentient insects and other bugs), but most particularly "hold your horseflies!"

-The Legend of Korra has Mako advise his brother Bolin to handle a breakup quickly, "like pulling off a leech bandage."
+At one point in Korra, Mako advises his brother Bolin to handle a breakup quickly, "like pulling off a leech bandage."
 While this was a bit of Self-Deprecation about how Mako didn't do just that in his own breakup last season, it wound up being a poor choice of words on the creators' part as they had to reassure viewers that Mako was not in fact calling his ex-girlfriend a leech.

 "For the love of herring God!
 Would someone please turn that off that infernal noise!"